SAGridOps/Documents/CSIR/SAGrid-Strategic-Plan.md

 > to use as many services as necessary <br>
 > in an easy, efficient way. <br>

+We expand further on these roles before discussing in detail the activities which are entailed.

-## Infrastructure Coordination
+## Infrastructure Coordination role

-The mission of the SAGrid JRU is to act as the decision-making body of the federation, regarding long-term and mission-critical decisions.
-The JRU
+The infrastructure coordination role of SAGrid has the responsibility to ensure interoperability and coherence in site operations for the collaborative platform.

-## Infrastructure Operation
+## Infrastructure Operation role

+SAGrid's role in infrastructure operation is to

+  1. Core services are available and reliably provided according to the resource infrastructure provider SLA
+  1. Site services are operating according to the resource provider OLA.

+## Infrastructure Development role

+## Service Development role

 #  Strategy

+In order to fulfil its mission

 ## Infrastructure Coordination